urbit/docs/reference/vane-apis/behn.md

 ### %crud

 `%crud` is called whenever an error involving Behn occurs, which for now means that it appears that Behn has no timers in its state.
-It returns an error report.
+It takes in an error report and either returns that error report with additional information, or calls the `+wake` `task` with the error report as an argument.

 #### Task